Save, view, and search PDFs

 Because the PDF author has disabled local saving for security, copyright protection, or other reasons.

 If you need to save the PDF, contact the author, and ask the author to enable local saving.
 For more information, see Enable Reader users to save form data in Acrobat Help.

-- In Acrobat Reader DC, to enlarge or reduce the page, use the zoom, magnification, and fit options in the HUD toolbar at the bottom of the PDF view.
+- In Acrobat Reader, to enlarge or reduce the page, use the zoom, magnification, and fit options in the HUD toolbar at the bottom of the PDF view.

 You can also use the quick navigation options available in the main toolbar and the left navigation pane.

 A. To go to a specific page, specify the page number and press Enter.
 B. To quickly navigate to the next and previous page.
 C. To navigate visually, click the Page Thumbnails icon in the left navigation pane.
 D. To jump to areas of interest, click the Bookmarks icon in the left navigation pane.